Louisiana Christian Wildcats and Lady Wildcats: Varsity teams

-Louisiana Christian competes in nine intercollegiate varsity sports: Men's sports include baseball, basketball, football, golf and soccer; while women's sports include basketball, soccer, softball and volleyball.
+Louisiana Christian competes in nine intercollegiate varsity sports: Men's sports include baseball, basketball, football, golf, and soccer; women's sports include basketball, soccer, softball, and volleyball.
 Former sports included men's and women's cross country, women's golf, men's and women's tennis, and men's and women's track & field.

 Baseball

-The Louisiana Christian baseball team represents Louisiana Christian University in Pineville, Louisiana, United States.
+The baseball team represents Louisiana Christian University in Pineville, Louisiana, United States.
 The school's team currently competes in the Red River Athletic Conference, which is part of the NAIA.
 The team plays its home games at Billy Allgood Field at Legacy Stadium.

 Men's basketball

-The Louisiana Christian men's basketball team represents Louisiana Christian University in Pineville, Louisiana, United States.
+The men's basketball team represents Louisiana Christian University in Pineville, Louisiana, United States.
 The school's team currently competes in the Red River Athletic Conference, which is part of the NAIA.
 The team plays its home games at 4,800-seat H.O.
 West Fieldhouse.

 Women's basketball

-The Louisiana Christian women's basketball team represents Louisiana Christian University in Pineville, Louisiana, United States.
+The women's basketball team represents Louisiana Christian University in Pineville, Louisiana, United States.
 The school's team currently competes in the Red River Athletic Conference, which is part of the NAIA.
 The team plays its home games at 4,800-seat H.O.
 West Fieldhouse.

 Men's and women's cross country

-The Louisiana Christian men's and women's cross country teams represent Louisiana Christian University in Pineville, Louisiana, United States.
+The cross country teams represent Louisiana Christian University in Pineville, Louisiana, United States.
 The school's teams currently competes in the Red River Athletic Conference, which is part of the NAIA.

 Football

-The Louisiana Christian Football team represents Louisiana Christian University in Pineville, Louisiana, United States.
-The school's team currently competes in the Sooner Athletic Conference, which is part of the NAIA.
+The football team competes in the Sooner Athletic Conference, which is part of the NAIA.
 The team plays its home games at 7,000-seat Wildcat Field.

 Men's and women's golf

-The Louisiana Christian men's and women's golf teams represent Louisiana Christian University in Pineville, Louisiana, United States.
+The golf teams represent Louisiana Christian University in Pineville, Louisiana, United States.
 The school's teams currently competes in the Red River Athletic Conference, which is part of the NAIA.

 Men's and women's soccer

-The Louisiana Christian men's and women's soccer teams represent Louisiana Christian University in Pineville, Louisiana, United States.
+The men's and women's soccer teams represent Louisiana Christian University in Pineville, Louisiana, United States.
 The school's teams currently competes in the Red River Athletic Conference, which is part of the NAIA.
 The teams play their home games at 7,000-seat Wildcat Field.

 Softball

-The Louisiana Christian Softball team represents Louisiana Christian University in Pineville, Louisiana, United States.
+The softball team represents Louisiana Christian University in Pineville, Louisiana, United States.
 The school's team currently competes in the Red River Athletic Conference, which is part of the NAIA.
 The team plays its home games at Wildcat Park.

 Men's and women's tennis

-The Louisiana Christian men's and women's tennis teams represent Louisiana Christian University in Pineville, Louisiana, United States.
+The men's and women's tennis teams represent Louisiana Christian University in Pineville, Louisiana, United States.
 The school's teams currently competes in the Red River Athletic Conference, which is part of the NAIA.
 The team plays its home matches at the Crowell Tennis Center.